Zameer17/Image-Resizer-App/README.md

 # Image-Resizer-App

-Simple and easy to use Image Resizer Application
+✨Simple and easy to use Image Resizer Application✨

 ## 🔧 How the Image Resizer App Works